Start Here

 Actual engineering.
 We show our work.
 Every claim is sourced.
 Every argument is logical.
 Every trade-off is acknowledged.
 This isn’t ideology pretending to be analysis.

 Concrete solutions.
 We don’t just diagnose problems—we design fixes.
-You’ll finish every piece knowing what I would build and why.
+You’ll finish every piece knowing what I would build and why it works.

 Who This Is For